tanoj22/tanoj22/README.md

 ## 🌱 My Journey So Far
 I started my academic path in Computer Science with a focus on AI and Machine Learning at CVR College of Engineering, India.
 That’s where I first got hands-on with algorithms, computer vision, and the excitement of making machines see.

 During my time as a Computer Vision Intern at DRDO, I worked on object localization with SSD + VGG16.
-What struck me was how real-world challenges — like training on unannotated data — demanded more than just applying a model.
+What struck me was how real-world challenges, like training on unannotated data, demanded more than just applying a model.
 I learned to innovate with weakly- and semi-supervised learning, turning constraints into opportunities.

 My curiosity for impactful AI kept growing.
 Projects became my playground:

 🌿 Detecting tomato leaf diseases with deep learning, showing me how AI could help agriculture.
 🧑‍🤝‍🧑 Exploring fairness in gender classification with Fair Adaptive Scaling, because accuracy alone isn’t enough if models are biased.
 📝 Fine-tuning a T5 transformer for clinical note summarization, bridging language and healthcare data.
-🩻 Building a UNet pipeline for liver tumor segmentation, where I discovered what I call ✨ the magic of chunking — making a CPU-only setup powerful enough for medical AI.
+🩻 Building a UNet pipeline for liver tumor segmentation, where I discovered what I call ✨ the magic of chunking - making a CPU-only setup powerful enough for medical AI.

+And when I’m not working on formal projects, I just love experimenting with models, testing them out, and seeing what they can do.
+It’s what I end up doing whenever I’m bored.

 Now, at Northeastern University, where I’m pursuing my Master’s in Data Analytics Engineering, my focus is sharper than ever: computer vision and explainable AI for medicine.
 With a strong foundation in projects, publications, and research, I’m committed to pushing AI toward being not just powerful, but also trustworthy and fair.
----

 ## 🔬 Publications & Research
 📑 Publications